siarez/radar-image-recognition/readme.md

 These are saved in a separate timestamped folder for each run to make it easier to keep track of experiments.

 3. **test.py** loads and prepares test data.
 It then loads the model from the latest checkpoint created by *train.py* and iterates through the test data.
+Inspired by [the work of Yarin Gal](http://mlg.eng.cam.ac.uk/yarin/blog_2248.html), I used drop-out during inference to create a confidence interval around each prediction.
+This confidence interval is treated as a measure of certainty of the model in its prediction, and it is used to adjust the predictions to achieve lower log-loss.
 Finally, it creates a CSV file ready to be submitted to Kaggle.